 Every child has a story to tell…

-There are more than 110 million people who are forcibly displaced in the world today.
-That means 1 in every 73 people has been forced to leave their homes because of persecution, conflict, violence,
+There are more than 117 million people who are forcibly displaced in the world today.
+That means 1 in every 69 people has been forced to leave their homes because of persecution, conflict, violence, human rights violations, or events seriously disturbing public order.
+47 million are children, more than 40 per cent of the world’s refugees.

 Why are children fleeing their homes and seeking refuge elsewhere?
 What is it like to flee Afghanistan, be bombed in Syria, threatened with kidnap and murder in El Salvador, or flee forced prostitution in West Africa?
 How do they manage these journeys?
 What happens if you are kidnapped in Libya?
 How do you get in a rubber boat to cross an ocean when you have never seen the sea before?
 Live in a refugee camp in Northern Greece or a shelter in southern Mexico?
 How do you smuggle yourself across the Italian Border?
 How has Covid 19 affected children on the move?
 What do these children hope for their future?